Chocolate: Types

 Several types of chocolate can be distinguished.
-Pure, unsweetened chocolate, often called "baking chocolate", contains primarily cocoa solids and cocoa butter in varying proportions.
+Pure, unsweetened chocolate, often called "baking chocolate", contains primarily non-fat cocoa solids and cocoa butter in varying proportions.
 Much of the chocolate consumed today is in the form of sweet chocolate, which combines chocolate with sugar.

 Eating chocolate

 The traditional types of chocolate are dark, milk and white.
 All of them contain cocoa butter, which is the ingredient defining the physical properties of chocolate (consistency and melting temperature).
 Plain (or dark) chocolate, as its name suggests, is a form of chocolate that is similar to pure cocoa liquor, although is usually made with a slightly higher proportion of cocoa butter.
 It is simply defined by its cocoa percentage.
 In milk chocolate, the non-fat cocoa solids are partly or mostly replaced by milk solids.
 In white chocolate, they are all replaced by milk solids, hence its ivory color.

 Other forms of eating chocolate exist, these include raw chocolate (made with unroasted beans) and ruby chocolate.
 An additional popular form of eating chocolate, gianduja, is made by incorporating nut paste (typically hazelnut) to the chocolate paste.